React Native Plugin 3.x (Beta)

 .

-Then, for each Taboola Unit
+For each Taboola Unit on the page:

 - Create a